 Think of headings like chapters and sub-chapters in a book.
 Without them, the book would have no breaks, its readability would suffer, and reading it would seem daunting.
 Headings work the same way.
 They break up the text and make it easy for the reader and Google.

 We won’t go into every heading, but here’s a quick summary of how each one should be used:

 - H1 – This is essentially the title of the page.
 Each page should only have one.
 This goes at the top of the page, or close to, and briefly tells the reader what the page is about.

 - H2 – These are like chapter or section headings.
 A page can have multiple H2 that explain what that section is about.

 - H3 – Think of H3s like a sub-section in a chapter.
 You can use these multiple times on a page to further drill down into a top.

 Having the URL match the page you built is also very important.
 Websites optimized for users and Google will have the targeted keyword in the URL.
 It should also follow the structure of the navigation.

 Here’s what a well-optimized URL will look like:

 Having a URL that says something like “page 1” or “service 1” for a page about employment law will hurt you.

-This is one of the most fundamental elements to lawyer SEO and SEO in general.
+This is one of the most fundamental elements of lawyer SEO and SEO in general.
 Title tags explain to Google and the user what your page is about on the SERP.
 Think of title tags as names on folders.
 They tell Google and users what’s inside the file.
 When you’re crafting title tags, make sure you include the targeted keyword at the beginning.
 You only get about 60 characters before Google truncates the title tag, so it needs to be short and concise.